In-Person Appointments and Procedures

 These are the ways we are keeping you and our staff safe when you visit our facilities.

 The fewer people in our facilities means a lower chance of transmission of the virus.
 To limit the number of people, we have in place temporary restrictions that limit the number of people who can come to an appointment.
+Please review our visitor policy ahead of time.
+That way, you know what to expect when you arrive.

 The paperwork you would normally fill out at an in-person office visit can now be done conveniently online through our eCheck-In process in your Patient Portal.
 This decreases the amount of time you spend in your physician's waiting room, allowing you to better practice recommended social distancing measures for your safety.
 Learn more about the eCheck-In process.